I’ve never taken part in Open Studios before. Where can I get help?

 Please refer to the Government website for the latest information Coronavirus (COVID-19): guidance and support – GOV.UK

-What if I can’t be at my studio for all three days?
+What if I can’t be at my studio when I’ve said I will open?

 Visitors expect to meet the artist taking part.
-Unlike a gallery or exhibition, meeting the artist sets Open Studios apart and visitors expect the artist to be there and studios to be open for the full weekend.
-To avoid disappointment and wasted journeys it is mandatory that you open for the three days of the weekend event and to be present at your studio for that time.
+Unlike a gallery or exhibition, meeting the artist sets Open Studios apart and visitors expect the artist to be there and studios to be open as advertised on our website and in the brochure.
+To avoid disappointment and wasted journeys it is mandatory that you open for the days you have registered for and to be present at your studio for that time.

 What should my studio look like?